shawngmc/docker-nginx-centos/README.md

 # docker-nginx-centos

 Nginx docker image based on the centos 7 official image and using the latest nginx from the CentOS 7 repo.
-Based off of Chantex's repo at https://github.com/chantex/docker-nginx-centos
+Based off of Chentex's repo at https://github.com/chentex/docker-nginx-centos

 ## What is Nginx?
 Nginx (pronounced "engine x") is a web server.
 It can act as a reverse proxy server for HTTP, HTTPS, SMTP, POP3, and IMAP protocols, as well as a load balancer and an HTTP cache.